 Most screen images are a composite from many different sources and plates adding elements to create an image that hopefully works.
 We all know dodgy effects shots can certainly ruin a sequence and I'm sure we can all name loads.
 Something to bare in mind is when creating a sequence for film or television, they may have come from many different sources.
 Each one will need to be treated differently which will have their own specific lighting/colour characteristics or clean up of the material before it can be used.
 This makes compositing extremely challenging and I believe to be a true art form.
 However that said if the raw material is poor, the final composite is most likely to be poor.

-When a final project is transferred to DVD or another medium, it is useful to note sometimes composites that worked so well for a film production invariably look wrong on your TV at home.
+When a final project is transferred to Blu Ray or another medium, it is useful to note sometimes composites that worked so well for a film production invariably look wrong on your TV at home.
 Conversion processes and low bit rates can cause problems, as can grading across the composite because it will change the black levels slightly.
 When you adjust the blacks across an entire scene, an edge around the composite may become slightly darker than the rest.
-It is something that cannot be fixed in a grading session, not easily anyway.
+It is something that cannot be fixed in a grading session, certainly not easily anyway.